Ryu-H/TIL/Java/Multithreading and Concurrency.md

 ## Locks on object instances

-A thread that acquired a 'lock' on an instance of a class will prevent any other threads from being able to enter the set of operations.
+A thread that acquired a 'lock' on an instance of a class will prevent any other threads from being able to enter the set of operations that also require its lock.
 This can be achieved in two ways:
-1. Mark a method as 'synchronized' to prevent other threads from doing any work on that object instance that require its lock
+1. Mark a method as `synchronized` to prevent other threads from doing any work on that object instance that require its lock.

 2. Use a synchronised statement block.
 Useful for when you want to perform multiple set of operations that need to happen atomically.